Pre-1915 photo of Varakavank, from the NAASR Mardigian Library

-A separate listing of NAASR's periodical holdings is also available.
-(Note that some periodicals are included in the Library Catalogue.)
-As the list is constantly changing, if you do not see a specific issue listed we suggest contacting us.
+A separate listing of NAASR's periodical holdings is available here.
+(Note that some periodicals are also included in the Library Catalogue.)
+As our periodicals collection is constantly growing, if you do not see a specific issue listed, we suggest contacting us at email@example.com.

 About the Mardigian Library

-The Edward and Helen Mardigian Reference and Research Library at NAASR is composed of more than 25,000 books, pamphlets, periodicals, and documents, primarily in Armenian and English, dating as far back as the late eighteenth century.
-The collection encompasses a broad range of topics including history, literature, art and architecture, linguistics, as well as law, anthropology, and natural sciences.
+The Edward and Helen Mardigian Library at NAASR consists of over 31,000 books, pamphlets, periodicals, and documents, primarily in Armenian and English, dating as far back as the 1600's.
+The collection encompasses a broad range of topics including history, literature, art, architecture, linguistics, poetry, as well as law, anthropology, cooking, and natural sciences.
 The library is named in honor of the late Edward and Helen Mardigian in recognition of their decades of generous support of NAASR and its initiatives and the continued support of the Mardigian family.

 “The collections at NAASR are extremely important in studying the Armenian Genocide.
 I hope to come back here very often.”

 - Ugur Ungor

-Through the years, numerous important and valuable collections have been donated or willed to NAASR and form the heart of the Armenian language collection, and NAASR continues to accept donations.
-The largest of these collections is the Ani and George Bournoutian Collection of more than 3,000 titles.
+Through the years, numerous significant and valuable collections have been donated to NAASR, and NAASR continues to accept donations.
+The largest of these is the Ani and George Bournoutian Collection of more than 3,000 titles.
 Other major collections donated to NAASR include those of Hagop Atamian, Dickran Boyajian, Dr. John A. C. Greppin, George Kolligian, Harry Kolligian, Alice Odian Kasparian, Abraham Krikorian & Eugene Taylor, Samuel Toumayan, and Manoog S. Young.

 “NAASR has never failed to help me when I’ve needed sources, books—any information, practical or impractical.”

 - Kevork Bardakjian

-The library also contains several important collections of personal papers, including those of the late Avedis Derounian (aka John Roy Carlson), the Rev. Charles Vertanes, Emmanuel P. Varandyan, Haigazn Kazarian, Marderos Deranian, Dicran Simsarian, and others, which represent a substantial source of information for future researchers.
+The library also contains several collections of rare personal papers of great interest, including those of the late Avedis Derounian (aka John Roy Carlson), Fr.
+Krikor Guerguerian, the Rev. Charles Vertanes, Emmanuel P. Varandyan, Haigazn Kazarian, Marderos Deranian, Dicran Simsarian, and others, which represent a substantial source of information for future researchers.